karthik-k-manoj/SwiftUIStateSystem/README.md

 We can get around this generic problem by distinguishing between user-defined `View`s and `BuiltinViews` The `BuiltinView` protocol can have the `buildNodeTree` method as its single requirement, thus avoiding the need for an associated type.
 This makes it possible to use
 `BuiltinView` as a wrapper around `View` and to store view values in `Node`

+// Property Wrapper

+We'll look at implementing the `ObservedObject` property wrapper.
+It's purpose turns out to be quite simple: it observes it's wrapped object by subscribing to the `objectWillChange` publisher of that object.
+When that publisher emits, the `ObservedObject` invalidates the view it's in, regardless of whether the state actually changes.